tcarland/kvm-qemu-ansible/README.md

 Some changes can be done on live VM's, accomplished individually using the `kvmsh` utility.
 Namely, increasing the memory for a given VM, which can be done on a live host up to the `MaxMemoryGB` limit defined for the VM.
-Changes to the VM may require stopping the VM to edit the VM. whether by *virsh* or by XML.
-The XML should not be edited by hand, but if necessary, the VM should be undefined first.
+Most other changes to the VM generally require stopping the VM first to edit the VM. whether by *virsh* or by XML.
+The XML should not be edited by hand, but if absolutely necessary, the VM should be undefined first.
 ```
  $ kvmsh dumpxml itc-generator01 > itc-generator01.xml
  $ vmsh undefine itc-generator01